-In this article, we analyzed and estimated the computational costs of text-centric tasks.
-We concentrated on three important tasks: information extraction ( $Task\ 1$ ), text database content summary construction ( $Task\ 2$ ), and focused resource discovery ( $Task\ 3$ ).
+In this article, we analyzed and estimated the computational costs of textcentric tasks.
+We concentrated on three important tasks: information extraction (Task 1), text database content summary construction (Task 2), and focused resource discovery (Task 3).

-Implementations of Task 1 (Section 2.1) traditionally use the Scan strategy of Section 4.1, where every document is processed by the information extraction system (e.g., [Gri97, YG98]).
-Some systems use the Filtered Scan strategy of Section 4.2, where only the documents that match specific URL patterns (e.g., [Bri98]) or regular expressions (e.g., [GHY02]) are processed further.
-Agichtein and Gravano [AG03] presented query-based execution strategies for Task 1, corresponding to the Iterative Set Expansion strategy of Section 4.3 and Automatic Query Generation strategy of Section 4.4.
-More recently, Etzioni et al. [ECD+04] used what could be viewed as an instance of Automatic Query Generation to query generic search engines for extracting information from the web.
-Cafarella and Etzioni [CE05] presented a complementary approach of constructing a special-purpose index for efficiently retrieving promising text passages for information extraction.
+Implementations of Task 1 (Section 2.1) traditionally use the Scan strategy of Section 4.1, where every document is processed by the information extraction system (e.g., Grishman [1997]; Yangarber and Grishman [1998]).
+Some systems use the Filtered Scan strategy of Section 4.2, where only the documents that match specific URL patterns (e.g., Brin [1998]) or regular expressions (e.g., Grishman et al. [2002]) are processed further.
+Agichtein and Gravano [2003] presented query-based execution strategies for Task 1, corresponding to the Iterative Set Expansion strategy of Section 4.3 and Automatic Query Generation strategy of Section 4.4.
+(Different approaches to scaling up information extraction are surveyed by Agichtein [2005].)
+More recently, Etzioni et al. [2004] used what could be viewed as an instance of Automatic Query Generation to query generic search engines for extracting information from the Web.
+Cafarella and Etzioni [2005] presented a complementary approach of constructing a specialpurpose index for efficiently retrieving promising text passages for information extraction.
 Such document (and passage) retrieval improvements can be naturally integrated into our framework.

-For Task 2, the execution strategy in [CCD99] can be cast as an instance of Iterative Set Expansion, as discussed in Section 4.3.
-Another strategy for the same task [IG02] can be considered an instance of Automatic Query Generation (Section 4.4).
-Interestingly, over large crawlable databases, where both query- and crawl-based strategies are possible, query-based strategies have been shown to outperform crawl-based approaches for a related database classification task [GIS02], since small document samples can result in good categorization decisions at a fraction of the processing time required by full database crawls.
+For Task 2, the execution strategy by Callan et al. [1999] can be cast as an instance of Iterative Set Expansion, as discussed in Section 4.3.
+Another strategy for the same task [Ipeirotis and Gravano 2002] can be considered an instance of Automatic Query Generation (Section 4.4).
+Interestingly, over large crawlable databases, where both query- and crawl-based strategies are possible, query-based strategies have been shown to outperform crawlbased approaches for a related database classification task [Gravano et al. 2002], since small document samples can result in good categorization decisions at a fraction of the processing time required by full database crawls.